Q\ What is the general purpose of the DIS internship program in Copenhagen?

 We encourage you to take Danish, but you are not required to do so.
 Interns usually take Danish classes from local language schools after work in the evening.
 This is also an excellent way to meet other expatriates in Denmark.
-If you live in the Copenhagen municipality, the Danish classes are free of charge.

 Q\ What about cell phones?